MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 }
 ```

-Note that there are both `precondition()` and plural `preconditions()` variadic forms of this function.
+Note that there are both `precondition()` and plural `preconditions(...)` variadic forms of this function.
 You can call these functions as many times as makes sense for your requirements, but currently `.purchase` is the only type that can exist with multiple parameters.

-For purchase preconditions, purchase requirements (see [`PurchaseRequirement`]()) allow you to define rules based on multiple products, so that requirements can be fulfilled by many different purchases, or require specific combinations.
+For purchase preconditions, purchase requirements (see [`PurchaseRequirement`]()) allow you to define rules based on one or more products, so that requirements can be fulfilled by many different purchases, or require specific combinations.

 The user toggling will read and write the value from the user's defaults, and if there is no current value will use the default value provided.

 The `.runtimeEnabled` test will always check the static `isEnabled` property on the feature to verify it is `true`.
 You can use this for any kind of app-supplied runtime determination of the feature availability.
-You can also declare it as a writable property and just assign it `true`/`false` in the source file to flag internal features that are perhaps not yet ready to ship.
+You can also declare it as a writable property and just assign it `true`/`false` in the source file or at runtime to flag internal features that are perhaps not yet ready to ship.

 Only if all the preconditions are `true` will the Feature be available — and only if all the other constraints are also met.

 ## Defining required permissions

 Permissions are particularly difficult to deal with in apps.
 You shouldn't spam users at startup with authorisation requests for every permission your app might ever need, and you need to encourage them to approve permission alerts by creating a smooth experience that explains why they need to approve it.

 You also need to gracefully handle the case where they don't approve the permission and tell them how to enable it in the Settings app if they later need to use the feature.

-Once you add multiple permissions into the mix, and only some features required different combinations of those features things get complicated quickly.
+Once you add multiple permissions into the mix, and some features requires different combinations of those permissions things get complicated quickly.
 Using conditional features with permission constraints solves this problem in a way that makes it easy for you to provide the best experience for the user.
+It also makes it very easy to see what your app's permissions behaviours should be for testing and QA of the various features.

 By specifying the permissions each feature requires and not the superset of all the permissions your app requires, Flint can check these permissions only at the time the user tries to use the feature.
 The user is not bothered by permission alerts until they need them, and then only the ones they need right then.